TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Introduction/Index.rst

 The features of the $TCA are described in the :ref:`TCA Reference <t3tca:start>`.

-.. index:: pair: TYPO3 Core engine; Files
+.. index:: pair: DataHandler; Files
 .. _tce-files:

 Files